Skip to main content

 Continue reading below

-How to treat sunburn blisters at home?
+How to treat sunburn blisters at home

-While treating sunburn blisters at home, you should aim to relieve pain,
+When treating sunburn blisters at home, you should aim to relieve pain, prevent infection, and promote healing.

 • Take pain relief medication such as paracetamol or ibuprofen.

-• Apply a moisturiser containing aloe vera to the blisters.
+• Apply a moisturiser containing aloe vera.

 • Drink plenty of water to prevent dehydration.